-Node Function Data Start Data Start Number of Number of Error Check Address Code Point High Point Low Points High Points Low Field (2 bytes) 0B 02 00 C4 00 16 CRC
+Node Function Data Start Number of Number of Error Check Address Code Point High Points High Points Low Field (2 bytes) 0B 02 00 C4 00 16 CRC

-An example response to Read Input Status is as shown in the table below.
+An example response to Read Input Status is as shown in Figure C4.
 The data is packed one bit for each input.
-The response includes the server address, function code, quantity of data characters, the data characters, and error checking.
-Data is packed with one bit for each input (1=ON, 0=OFF).
+The response includes the Server address, function code, quantity of data characters, the data characters, and error checking.
+Data will be packed with one bit for each input (1=ON, 0=OFF).
 The lower order bit of the first character contains the addressed input, and the remainder follows.
-For input quantities that are not even multiples of eight, the last characters are filled in with zeros at high order end.
+For input quantities that are not even multiples of eight, the last characters will be filled in with zeros at high order end.
 The quantity of data characters is always specified as a quantity of RTU characters, that is, the number is the same whether RTU or ASCII is used.

-Because the server interface device is serviced at the end of a controller's scan, the data reflect input status at the end of the scan.
-Some servers limit the quantity of inputs provided each scan; thus, for large coil quantities, multiple PC transactions must be made using coil status for sequential scans.
+Because the Server interface device is serviced at the end of a controller's scan, data will reflect input status at the end of the scan.
+Some Servers will limit the quantity of inputs provided each scan; thus, for large coil quantities, multiple PC transactions must be made using coil status for sequential scans.